Contact Us for a Free Consultation 818-394-7835

 Some eye injuries may require multiple surgeries over time, and even these may only partially correct the problem and help improve vision without completely restoring it.

 Eye injury victims may lose their ability to work and earn a living for their families.
-Partial vision loss may call for corrective lenses, and even then, certain functions like reading or detecting peripheral objects may be challenging.
+Partial vision loss may require corrective lenses, and even then, certain functions, like reading or detecting peripheral objects, may be challenging.

 Who May Be Liable?